FILING A CHAPTER 7 BANKRUPTCY IN MN With Kain & Scott

 You are not alone.
 We have helped over 7,000 Minnesotans get their lives back, and we can help you too!

-But, we cannot help until you take that first step!
-We know it takes courage and anxiety to do it, and that is why we honor your courage and anxiety to take that first step.
+But we know going into this you lack courage and suffer high anxiety and that is why we honor your ability to overcome your anxiety and take that first step.

 STEP 2: REVIEW AND SIGN APPOINTMENT